-To shuffle or restore colors, enter on-the-fly key hits as follows, The color key as in figure 7.1 is displayed top-right.
+Depending on whether STP colors are set according to value or IFH (section 31.5), swap or shuffle colors with on-the-fly keyhits as follows.
+For value STP a color key as in figure 7.1 is displayed top-right.